 “This innovative program is centered in promoting culturally appropriate learning in the development of our future STEM leaders,” said Dr. Michael Ferguson, associate professor of chemistry and co-investigator of the grant.
-“Kaihuwaʻa is the Native Hawaiian word for canoe hull, which represents the leading voyaging vessel to build institutional capacity to better serve low-income STEM students.”
+“Kaihuwaʻa is the Native Hawaiian word for the prow of a canoe, symbolically representing leading UHMC toward institutional capacity to better serve low-income STEM students.”

 Ferguson said the grant directly removes the financial barrier students face, and will address filling the gap in STEM-related jobs in the Hawaii workforce.

 The five-year grant from the National Science Foundation was made possible because of support from Senator Mazie Hirono, who convened national experts from the NSF, the Small Business Administration, and the Office of Naval Research, for a U.S. Senate Small Business Committee field hearing at Maui High School in 2016.